dschmeh/lighthouseR/README.md

 A simple Package to start and retrieve Data from Lighthouse in R You can find out more about Lighthouse here:https://developers.google.com/web/tools/lighthouse/

+WARNING: The Package currently just works on Windows machines.

 # Installation
 To get the current development version from github: